 At the moment we offer a 2-day Introduction to C.G.
-Jung – his life and his main psychological concepts, and several follow-up 1-day workshops where we explore a specific Jungian concept in more depth.
+Jung – his life and his main psychological concepts, and several follow-up 1-day workshops per year where we explore a specific Jungian concept in more depth.

 “The privilege of a lifetime is to become who you truly are.”

 I am within easy reach of Chippenham, Keynsham, Warmley & Corsham.

 There is free parking right outside my house and there are also buses every 15 minutes that stop at a five minute walking distance.
 Our farm has beautiful views over the hills and is located just behind the pub “Hare and Hounds”.

 Counselling sessions for Couples: